bluesky-social/atproto/README.md

     - stores an indexed version of repositories that it is hosting or that its user's are following
     - returned global view of data including follower lists, aggregated like counts, and user timelines.

-- `cli`: This is a basic command line interface for interactions with the bluesky network :
+- `cli`: This is a basic command line interface for interactions with the adx network:
   - creating a local repository
   - registering a user
   - creating/editing/deleting posts